Term structure modelling with overnight rates beyond stochastic continuity: An extended Heath-Jarrow-Morton framework

-The conditions of Proposition \ref{prop:HJM-drift} admit a simplification under the following additional assumption. \begin{assumption} The set $\{(\omega,t)\in\Omega\times\cT:\Delta\rho_t(\omega)\neq0\}$ is evanescent and $\cS\cap\cT=\emptyset$. \end{assumption} This assumption corresponds to requiring that the RFR $\rho$ and the forward term rates do not jump in correspondence of the time grids of the num\'eraire $S^0$.
-In this case, conditions (i) and (iii) can be rewritten in the following compact way
+The conditions of Theorem \ref{thm:NA} admit a simplification under the following additional assumption. \begin{assumption} The set $\{(\omega,t)\in\Omega\times\cT:\Delta\rho_t(\omega)\neq0\}$ is evanescent and $\cS\cap\cT=\emptyset$. \end{assumption} This assumption corresponds to requiring that the RFR $\rho$ and the forward rates do not jump in correspondence of the roll-over dates of the num\'eraire $S^0$.
+In this case, conditions (i) and (iii) can be rewritten in the following compact way:

 Moreover, under Assumption \ref{ass:jumps} the term $\Delta\rho_{s_i}\delta_{\cT}(s_i)$ in condition (iv) vanishes.